Experiences and Places

 When you're ready to release an experience to a wider audience, you can release it to the public, although beta testing should still be an essential part of your development cycle.
 Because you're not able to determine which countries have access to an experience, which limits the ability to run beta tests in smaller markets, consider these strategies:

-Under the paid access model, users must pay an upfront fee in Robux, the platform's currency.
+Under the paid access in Robux and paid access in local currency models, users must pay an upfront fee in Robux, the platform's currency, or in their local currency.
 This limits your user base, allowing you to test and iterate with smaller server fills, although the test results you gather may not reflect performance among a wider audience.

 Start Place